wagov/wasoc-honeytraps/README.md

 <!-- BEGINNING: Data Collection Rule and Custom Table creation ARM template deployment guide -->
 <div align="center">

-# Data Collection Rule creation and Logic App deployment guide
+# Data Collection Rule and Logic App deployment guide
-The following steps will guide you on utilising Azure ARM templates to create a Data Collection Rule and a custom table for the canary platform data.
+The following steps will guide you on utilising Azure ARM templates to create a Data Collection Rule and Logic App to integrate Honey Traps canary platform with Microsoft Sentinel.
 </div>

 ## Pre-requisites:
-- Requires an Azure Log Analytics Workspace (to ingest the data from Canary platform)
+- Requires an Azure Log Analytics Workspace (to ingest the data from the Honey Traps canary platform).
-- A Canary group that has been provisioned by WASOC
+- A Canary group that has been provisioned by WASOC.
+- Requires Contributor permission to the Microsoft Subscription to deploy the required resources.
+- Requires a minimum of 'User Access Administrator' for role assignment to the target subscription.

 ## Step by step guide